-The Company has granted the Underwriters an option exercisable for 30 days after the date of this Prospectus to purchase up to an aggregate of 300,000 additional shares of Common Stock solely to cover overallotments, if any.
+The Selling Shareholders have granted the Underwriters an option exercisable for 30 days after the date of this Prospectus to purchase up to an aggregate of 300,000 additional shares of Common Stock solely to cover overallotments, if any.
 If the Underwriters exercise their overallotment option, the Underwriters have severally agreed, subject to certain conditions, to purchase approximately the same percentage thereof that the number of shares of Common Stock to be purchased by each of them, as shown in the table above, bears to the 2,000,000 shares of Common Stock offered hereby.

-The Company and each of its officers and directors, who beneficially own an aggregate of 3,218,600 shares of Common Stock, have agreed, during the period beginning from the date of this Prospectus and continuing to and including the date 180 days after the date of the Prospectus, not to offer, sell, contract to sell or otherwise dispose of any securities of the Company (other than, with respect to the Company, pursuant to employee stock option plans existing, or on the conversion or exchange of convertible or exchangeable securities outstanding, on the date of this Prospectus or in connection with the acquisitions of businesses or assets by the Company) which are substantially similar to the shares of the Common Stock or which are convertible or exchangeable into securities which are substantially similar to the shares of the Common Stock without the prior consent of the Representatives.
+The Selling Shareholders, who will beneficially own an aggregate of 4,283,382 (3,983,382 if the over-allotment option is exercised in full) shares of Common Stock after the Offering, have agreed, during the period beginning from the date of this Prospectus and continuing to and including the date 180 days after the date of the Prospectus, not to offer, sell, contract to sell or otherwise dispose of any securities of the Company (other than, with respect to the Company, pursuant to employee stock option plans existing, or on the conversion or exchange of convertible or exchangeable securities outstanding, on the date of this Prospectus or in connection with the acquisitions of businesses or assets by the Company) which are substantially similar to the shares of the Common Stock or which are convertible or exchangeable into securities which are substantially similar to the shares of the Common Stock without the prior consent of the Representatives.